didil/volusnap/README.md

 [![Build Status](https://travis-ci.org/didil/volusnap.svg?branch=master)](https://travis-ci.org/didil/volusnap)

-Volusnap allows triggering automated recurring snapshots of cloud provider volumes.
+Volusnap is an API Server built with Go.
+It allows triggering automated recurring snapshots of cloud provider volumes.
 Digital Ocean and Scaleway APIs are currently supported.

 *ALPHA: Not ready for production use*